brickbots/PiFinder/docs/source/user_guide.rst

 or Herschel objects.
 The PiFinder makes these longer term efforts easy by allowing you to log each object and then only showing you objects you have left that are visible during any observing session!

-Combining the ability to :ref:`filter<user_guide:filtering>` a catalog by observation status and sorting the object list by the nearest objects allows you to work your way through a collection of objects easily.
+Combining the ability to :ref:`filter<user_guide:filters>` a catalog by observation status and sorting the object list by the nearest objects allows you to work your way through a collection of objects easily.

 Tools